Public Hall; Connecting a Diesel Generator to a 32A Plug

 Start the Generator

 First, ensure that the safety stop is not active.
-Then press the manual mode button (denoted by a small hand icon 🤚 on the UI) and subsequently press the manual start button (also denoted by a small hand icon 🤚 on the UI).
+Then press the manual mode button (denoted by a small hand icon 🤚) and subsequently press the start button ( denoted by a green square 🟩 ).

 Check Voltage Balance